See my other pictures of Silver City, including pictures from winter and fall.

 Looking west across Kluane Lake as we continued to head north

-After about 30 km (19 miles) there was a wide creek crossing that we felt was too risky to attempt.
-It had been a wet spring and this creek was running a bit high.
-Steve wondered if I wanted to wade barefoot to test the waters; however, I politely declined.
-And so we turned around.
+After about 30 km (19 miles) there was a wide creek that was too risky to cross.
+It had been a wet spring and this creek was running high.
+Steve wondered if I wanted to wade barefoot to test the waters; however I politely declined and so we turned around.

 Creek crossing that resulted in our turning back